intel/intel-cmt-cat/appqos/README.md

 # Introduction

-App QoS is a software created to demonstrate the use of Intel(R) RDT technologies (CAT, MBA) to improve QoS for applications via partitioning system resources.
+App QoS is a software created to demonstrate the use of Intel(R) RDT technologies (CAT, MBA) and Intel(R) SST technologies Base Frequency (BF), Core Power (CP) to improve QoS for applications via partitioning system resources.

 _NOTE: This is just a quick start-up guide.
 For more information about App QoS please see [Advanced_AppQoS_Usage_Guide.txt](https://raw.githubusercontent.com/intel/intel-cmt-cat/master/appqos/doc/Advanced_AppQoS_Usage_Guide.txt)_